janet-sw/skin-diff/README.md

 ### Image Generation

-To generate images, please run the notebook **ti_lora_inference.ipynb**.
+To generate images, please run the notebook `/notebooks/inference.ipynb`.
 In our experiment, we used the `StableDiffusionImg2ImgPipeline` from `diffusers`.
 Key parameters to tune include:

 - `strength`
 - `guidance_scale`